Bethany Mandel

-Bethany Shondark Mandel (born Bethany Ann Horowitz) is a conservative American columnist and political and cultural commentator who writes for the New York Post and Washington Examiner.
-She was named one of "36 under 36" by The Jewish Week in 2013, one of the "Forward 50" in 2015, and one of the Jewish Telegraphic Agency's "50 Jews everyone should follow on Twitter" in 2019.
+Bethany Shondark Mandel (born Bethany Ann Horowitz) is an American conservative columnist and political commentator.
+She is a contributor to the New York Post and Washington Examiner, and is known for her writings on culture, education, and family policy from a right-wing perspective.
+Mandel was listed among The Jewish Weeks "36 under 36" in 2013 and The Forwards "Forward 50" in 2015.
+In 2019, the Jewish Telegraphic Agency named her one of "50 Jews everyone should follow on Twitter."

 Early life and education

-Mandel was raised by her mother near Rochester, New York, at times in poverty and while receiving government support through "welfare, Medicaid, and food stamps."
+Mandel was raised primarily by her mother in the Rochester, New York, area, and has described experiencing periods of poverty during her childhood.
+Her family relied on government assistance programs including "welfare, Medicaid, and food stamps."
 Her mother died of lupus when Mandel was 16.
-At 18, she changed her name to Bethany Shondark Murphy, taking her mother's maiden name.
-Her father committed suicide when she was 19, after struggling with an addiction to opioid painkillers.
-Mandel graduated from Rutgers University in 2008 with a degree in history and Jewish studies.
+At age 18, she changed her surname to her mother's maiden name, Murphy, becoming Bethany Shondark Murphy.
+Her father, who struggled with opioid addiction, died by suicide when she was 19.

+Mandel graduated from Rutgers University in 2008 with a BA in history and Jewish studies.

 Career

+Early work

-Upon graduation, Mandel moved to Washington, D.C., where she worked for Washington Hebrew Congregation while looking for a position in conservative politics.
-After reading about the Jay Pritzker Academy near Siem Reap in Cambodia, she wrote and asked to teach at the school, becoming a fifth grade teacher there for a year.
+After university, Mandel moved to Washington, D.C., working for the Washington Hebrew Congregation while seeking a role in conservative politics.
+She subsequently spent a year in Cambodia teaching fifth grade at the Jay Pritzker Academy near Siem Reap.

-In 2010, she returned to Washington, D.C. to pursue an Orthodox conversion to Judaism.
-She found work as a fundraiser and writer at The Heritage Foundation, and then as a marketer, editor, and blogger for Commentary.
-Her advocacy for conservative causes led to her being named, by The Jewish Week in 2013, as one of "36 under 36" individuals reinventing Jewish life.
+Returning to Washington, D.C. in 2010, she pursued an Orthodox conversion to Judaism.
+Her professional work in the conservative sphere began with a fundraising and writing position at The Heritage Foundation, followed by a role as a marketer, editor, and blogger for Commentary magazine.
+In 2013, The Jewish Week named her one of its "36 under 36" for her role in reinvigorating Jewish public life.

-Since 2013, she has been a freelance writer and commentator while working from home to raise her children.
+Since 2013, she has worked primarily as a freelance writer and commentator, balancing her career with raising her children at home.

+Writing and commentary

+Mandel's commentary frequently addresses education, parenting, and cultural issues from a conservative standpoint.
+She is a regular contributor to the New York Post and Washington Examiner.

-In 2023, Mandel co-wrote with Karol Markowicz Stolen Youth: How Radicals Are Erasing Innocence and Indoctrinating a Generation.
+In 2023, she co-authored the book Stolen Youth: How Radicals Are Erasing Innocence and Indoctrinating a Generation with Karol Markowicz, which critiques progressive ideologies in education and culture.